Geoff Murphy: Return to New Zealand

 Murphy returned to New Zealand and assisted Peter Jackson on The Lord of the Rings films; made a documentary film chronicling the Blerta phenomenon; and directed the thriller Spooked, featuring Cliff Curtis.
 In the later 2000s, he directed the New Zealand television comedy series Welcome to Paradise, worked on the remastered DVD release of Goodbye Pork Pie, and was 2nd-unit director on XXX: State of the Union.

 In 2013 Murphy was honoured with the Lifetime Achievement Award at the 2013 Rialto Channel New Zealand Film Awards.
 The same year saw the release of a restored and re-edited version of possibly his most ambitious film, Utu, under the title Utu Redux.

 Murphy was appointed an Officer of the New Zealand Order of Merit, for services to film, in the 2014 New Year Honours.
 In the same year, he was awarded an honorary doctorate in literature by Massey University.
+In his acceptance speech he said "Sir Peter Jackson has stolen the New Zealand Film industry".

 Murphy died on 3 December 2018.